cloud-native-toolkit/site-developer-guide/docs/reference/dashboard.md

 - The IBM Cloud link can be overidden to support links to other cloud vendors when OpenShift is running on Azure, AWS, Google Cloud, or VMWare
 - The tools view is split into more columns to enable more reuse of the screen
 - The Cluster information is now available when you click on "Developer Dashboard" title
-- The IGC CLI now installs an alias into the `oc` and `kubectl` so it is now possible to open the dashboard quickly using `oc dashboard` and `kubectl dashboard`
+- The Toolkit CLI now installs an alias into the `oc` and `kubectl` so it is now possible to open the dashboard quickly using `oc dashboard` and `kubectl dashboard`

 ### Tools configured with OpenShift console